brittlewis12/witness-budgets/witness-budgets-v3.md

 - **Compilation time:** <60 seconds for extracted code compilation (per theorem)

 **Validation outcome:** Performance hypothesis is supported if extracted implementations meet wall-clock (≤10×) and accuracy thresholds on ≥80% of test cases.
 Report detailed profiling for outliers to identify optimization opportunities.

+**Realistic expectations:** The ≤10× slowdown target is aspirational.
+Extracted code from dependent type theory often exhibits higher constant factors, memory overhead, and compilation costs compared to hand-optimized implementations.
+For performance-critical applications, **hand-optimized shims** for hot paths may be necessary, and some extracted algorithms may not be competitive with carefully tuned hand-coded baselines.
+The value proposition is strongest for: (a) rapid prototyping with correctness guarantees, (b) domains where bugs are more costly than performance penalties (safety-critical systems, verified science), and (c) applications where the certified bounds themselves are the primary deliverable.
+Honest reporting of performance characteristics—including cases where extraction underperforms—is essential for establishing realistic expectations about when extracted code is deployment-ready versus when it serves primarily as a verified specification.

 **Hygiene Hypothesis:**
 Measurable decline in representative-picking violations after linter adoption.